- How To

 Your character was a former outlaw biker, but now he’s turned good as the rest of society crumbles and gangs take advantage of survivors amidst the walking dead.

-This is one of the most exciting zombie survival games of 2017 and for good reason.
+This is one of the most exciting zombie survival games to get your hands on.
 It’s a Hollywood movie in a game.

 Fallout 4 has been the winner of more than 200 “Best Of” awards – including the 2016 BAFTA and 2016 D.I.C.E.
 Game of the Year.
 I know we’ve mentioned a few of the Fallout series before but this is the developer’s most ambitious game yet.